GameTechDev/SamplerFeedbackStreaming/README.md

 ## Keyboard controls

-There are a lot of keyboard controls - a function of giving many demos:

 * `qwe / asd` : strafe left, forward, strafe right / rotate left, back, rotate right
 * `z c` : levitate up and down
 * `x` : toggles "up lock".
 When hovering over the "terrain" object, locking the up direction "feels right" with mouse navigation.
 Otherwise, it should be turned off.